 Newfoundland – 10 Days

-Fly to Deer Lake on the west side of the province, and travel a short distance to Rocky Harbour for the night.
+Fly to Deer Lake on the west side of the province.
+Enjoy an included boxed lunch upon arrival as we cross into by Gros Morne National Park, a UNESCO World Heritage Site for a guided tour of the Tablelands.
+Arrive into Rocky Harbour this evening for the first night of your tour.
 Enjoy dinner followed by a musical Newfoundland welcome this evening.

 Stay: Ocean View Motel or Fisherman’s Landing Inn, Rocky Harbour